Oscar-999/MultiverseBnb/README.md

 # MultiverseBnb

 MultiverseBnb is a fullstack web application.
 It is a clone/parody of the website airbnb.
-You can crete a spot add reviews and even manage bookings.
+You can create a spot add reviews and even manage bookings.
 Have fun exploring the different universe you can stay at.

 Live Site [MultiverseBnb](https://air-bnb-mr42.onrender.com/)